boldflight/BibleConverter/test_EPUB/output/1sam.md

 [3] Now what do you have at your disposal?
 Give me five loaves of bread, or whatever can be found.”
 [4] The priest replied to David, “I don’t have any ordinary bread at my disposal.
 Only holy bread is available, and then only if your soldiers have abstained from relations with women.”
 [5] David said to the priest, “Certainly women have been kept away from us, just as on previous occasions when I have set out.
 The soldiers’ equipment is holy, even on an ordinary journey.
 How much more so will they be holy today, along with their equipment!”
 [6] So the priest gave him holy bread, for there was no bread there other than the Bread of the Presence.
-It had been removed from before the Lord in order to replace it with hot bread on the day it had been taken away.
+It had been removed from before the **Lord** in order to replace it with hot bread on the day it had been taken away.
-[7] (One of Saul’s servants was there that day, detained before the Lord.
+[7] (One of Saul’s servants was there that day, detained before the **Lord**.
 His name was Doeg the Edomite, who was in charge of Saul’s shepherds.)
 [8] David said to Ahimelech, “Is there no sword or spear here at your disposal?
 I don’t have my own sword or equipment in hand due to the urgency of the king’s instructions.”

 ### David Goes to Gath